 After a video of a failed stunt (he was dead drunk) becomes viral, Ron uses his new found celebrity to become a canon fodder on film sets, while trying to seduce a movie celebrity to win a bet he made with his girlfriend.

-Ron Goossens, Low Budget Stuntman is a no-brainer deprived of any political correctness (there is some amusing drunk driving and failed stunts) on a very thin story (at times it just runs out of gaz) that mocks Dutch industry with cameos from local directors and stars.
+Ron Goossens, Low Budget Stuntman is a no-brainer deprived of any political correctness (there is some amusing drunk driving and failed stunts) on a very thin story (at times it just runs out of gaz) that mocks the Dutch industry with cameos from local directors and stars.
 Tim Haars (a regular with the directors) gives an enjoyable performance as Goossens.
-There is some sparks of Claude Zidi’s L’animal (1977), a French comedy in which Jean-Paul Belmondo played a Stuntman, in this without (screenwriter) Audiard’s dialogues of course…
+There are some sparks of Claude Zidi’s L’animal (1977), a French comedy in which Jean-Paul Belmondo played a Stuntman, in this without (screenwriter) Audiard’s dialogues of course…

 Fun to watch with an audience.

 July 22 • 9:30 PM Auditorium des diplômés de la SGWU (Théâtre Hall)-Concordia University